Active Inference and Epistemic Value in Graphical Models: Conclusions

 Simulations for the T-maze task illustrate how a CBFE agent exhibits an epistemic drive, whereas the BFE agent lacks epistemic qualities.
 The key intuition behind the working mechanism of the CBFE is that point-mass constraints on observation variables explicitly encode the assumption that the agent will observe in the future.
 Although the actual value of these observation remains unknown, the agent ``knows'' that it will observe in the future, and it ``knows'' (through the GM) how these (potential) outcomes will influence inferences about states.

-We dissected the CBFE objective in terms of its constituent drivers for behavior, and related the epistemic value of the policy with the opportunity and risk terms.
-In the CBFE framework, in addition to being functionals of the state beliefs, the opportunity and risk are viewed as functions of the potential outcomes and policy respectively.
-Simultaneous optimization of variational beliefs and potential outcomes then leads the agent to prefer epistemic policies.
+We dissected the CBFE objective in terms of its constituent drivers for behavior.
+In the CBFE framework, in addition to being functionals of the state beliefs, the confidence and complexity are viewed as functions of the potential outcomes and policy respectively.
+Simultaneous optimization of variational distributions and potential outcomes then leads the agent to prefer epistemic policies.
 Interactive simulations for the T-maze showed that, compared to an EFE agent, the CBFE agent incurs expected reward in a significantly larger portion of the scenario landscape.

 We performed our simulations by message passing on a Forney-style factor graph representation of the generative model.
 The modularity of the graphical representation allows for flexible model search, and message passing allows for distributed computations that scale well to bigger models.
 Constraining the BFE and optimizing the CBFE objective by message passing thus suggests a simple and general mechanism for epistemic-aware AIF in free-form generative models.